Menu

 I Don't Want to Use Medications!
 How to Help Patients Manage Migraines Without Medication

-9:40 am – 10:10 pm CDT (0.5 CE contact hour)
+9:40 am – 10:10 pm CDT (0.5 CE contact hours)

-Amy F. Larson, APRN, CNP
+Amy F. Larson, APRN CNP

 This presentation will expand the knowledge base regarding non-pharmacologic treatment options for migraine headaches allowing participants to have a greater understanding of treatments they can discuss with patients including vitamins and dietary supplements, behavioral management options, neuromodulator devices, acupuncture, physical therapy and psychological interventions as well as how to incorporate these treatment options into a migraine management plan.